2007–08 Conference League Cup

-The Conference League Cup 2007–08, known as the Setanta Shield 2007–08 for sponsorship reasons, was the inaugural season of the Conference League Cup competition after its resurrection by Conference sponsors Blue Square and competition sponsors Setanta.
+The 2007–08 Conference League Cup, known as the Setanta Shield for sponsorship reasons, was the inaugural season of the Conference League Cup competition after its resurrection by Conference sponsors Blue Square and competition sponsors Setanta.
 With the entrance of all Conference teams from every division, there were 68 entries into the tournament.
-The competition was won by Aldershot Town, who beat Rushden and Diamonds on penalties in the final.
+The competition was won by Aldershot Town, who beat Rushden & Diamonds on penalties in the final.